fragolinux/shellgAIde/FUTURE.md

 ---

-## 1. Automated Releases & Versioned Artifacts

-### Goal
-Produce **reproducible, traceable, verifiable release artifacts** with zero manual steps.

-### Recommended approach
-- Git tags are the **single source of truth** (`vMAJOR.MINOR.PATCH`).
-- On tag push:
-  - run full CI (Linux + macOS)
-  - build release archive:
-    - `gnu-first-shell-toolchain-vX.Y.Z-YYYYMMDD.zip`
-  - generate checksums (`SHA256SUMS`)
-  - optionally sign checksums (GPG or Sigstore)
-  - attach artifacts to a GitHub Release

-### Why this matters
-- No “hand-built” releases
-- Perfect traceability from commit → tag → artifact
-- Easy rollback and auditing

----

-## 2. Docker as an Optional Execution Environment
+## 1. Docker as an Optional Execution Environment

 ### Context
 The team uses: